vmware-tanzu/rotate-instance-identity-certificates/docs/riic-docs/content/docs/failure.md

 succesfully gotten past the bosh step.

 You may need to start at the cleanup step in cases where you've decided to apply changes directly via Operations Manager.

+## Unable to render jobs for instance groups

+If `riic` fails part way through the deployment process for some reason that leaves one or more bosh agents in an unresponsive state you may be tempted to run `bosh cck` or `bosh recreate` on those VMs.
+Doing this may result in a bosh error similar to:
+`Expected variable '/cf/diego-instance-identity-root-ca-riic-regen' to be already versioned in deployment`.
+In these cases you should skip trying to repair the failed VMs and just re-run riic rotate from the beginning.
+This will force bosh to replace those VMs using the new bosh manifest thus avoiding the error.